-The Janet Head Light House is currently closed.
+The Janet Head Lighthouse

 Visitors have been welcome to tour the inside of Janet Head Lighthouse during the summer months.
 Hours in the past have been Wednesday, Thursday and Friday from 1 until 4 p.m.
 Some areas inside may be unavailable for viewing from time to time this summer.
 The outside grounds are always open for viewing and visitors are welcome to swim on the North Channel, picnic on the property, and enjoy the beautiful view.